w3f/polkadot-wiki-old/docs/polkadot/learn/consensus.md

 ### BABE: Block Production

-BABE (acronym) is the block production mechanism ran between the validator nodes that determines the authors of new blocks.
+BABE (Blind Assignment for Blockchain Extension) is the block production mechanism ran between the validator nodes that determines the authors of new blocks.

+BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](./randomness.md).

 ## Comparisons